fs-linguistics/fs-linguistics.github.io/_posts/2019-10-21-game-night.markdown

 We had to push back game night by one hour.
 It'll take place in room **0.01** (the other large room on the ground floor of Wilhelmstr.
 19) on Wednesday, Oct 23rd from **8 PM** to 11 PM.

+All computational & general linguistics students, Erstis and students in higher semesters alike, are welcome!

 We look forward to seeing you there!